dgaydukov/cert-aws/sa/files/sa.md

 Don't confuse:
 * CodePipeline - running your own CI/CD pipeline with CodeBuild/CodeDeploy/CodeCommit
 * CodeStar - provisions all the necessary services required for a full development pipeline like CodePipeline/CodeBuild/CodeDeploy/CodeCommit
-Although you can create CF template with all ci/cd tools, it's better to use CodeStar for this purpose
+Although you can create CF template with all ci/cd tools (codepipeline/codebuild/codedeploy/codecommit), it may be hard for beginner, and that's why to use codeStar is a good option
+So if you create codeStar project (there are many template like spring/java, so your project provided  with sample project) under the hood it would create 4 other services already linked with configured with each other

 ###### Global Accelerator
 GA allows you to create 2 static anycast IP addresses and routing users to nearest server to them.
 You can create 2 ec2 from 2 regions and create GA for it.
 When user try to access it by IP he would be routed to the nearest region.